digitalrebar/digitalrebar/doc/development-guides/model/role.md

 When we add a new monitor then we want all the children of the monitor to be held until all the other cluster noderoles are updated together.

+#### service

+Indiciates that this role is used to manage an external service.

 #### destructive

 Indicates that this role is not idempotent, and that after it